pramithap08/pramithap08/README.md

 - 🎓 Final Year Information Science and Engineering student at **Sir M Visvesvaraya Institute of Technology (VTU) with the CGPA of 9.06**
-- 💻 Frontend Developer with hands-on experience in **React, Next.js, Tailwind CSS**
+- 💻 Full Stack Developer with hands-on experience in **React, Next.js, Tailwind CSS**
 - 🧠 Solved **400+ DSA problems** across LeetCode and other coding platforms
 - 🌱 Currently learning **Next.js (advanced) & Node.js**
 - 💬 Ask me about **React, JavaScript, C++, DSA**